cindymit/Body-By-Boba/README.md

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MVP and PostMVP.
-Carefully decide what is placed into your MVP, as the client will expect this functionality to be implemented upon project completion.

 #### MVP

-*These are examples only.
-Replace with your own MVP features.*
+- Welcome page with link to home page.

-- Add home page link.
+- Add Navbar with homepage link.
+- Make Axios Call to grab and render Airtable data
-- Add form to homepage.
+- Allow users to "create-a-recipe"/POST new data.
-- Form contains input area for drink name.
-- Dropdown menus for base, milk, toppings, and sugar percentage.
+- Add form to homepage with name input and drop down menus for base, milk, toppings, and sugar percentage.
-- Add UseHistory to redirect to homepage.
-- Render submitted input on homepage below form.
+- Render submitted user input on homepage below form.
+- Use CSS for visual styling.
+- Use Grid/Flexbox to style app layout.
+- Responsive design for desktop, tablet, and mobile.

 #### PostMVP

 - Link second API for user reviews.
-- Add welcome page with link to home page.
 - Add history of boba page.

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.
-Here's an example.

 |  Day | Deliverable | Status
 |---|---| ---|